Aftermath Entertainment: History

-Compton rapper The Game signed with the label in mid-2003 through a joint venture with 50 Cent's G-Unit Records, after a negotiation between Dre and Iovine.
-On January 18, 2005, Aftermath and G-Unit released his debut album, The Documentary, to commercial and critical acclaim.
+On January 18, 2005, Aftermath and G-Unit released his commercial debut album, The Documentary, to commercial success and critical acclaim.
 It stood upon the Billboard 200's number one position for a total of two weeks and went on to sell two million copies in the United States.
-Shortly after the release of The Documentary, tensions between the Game and 50 Cent ignited, with the latter dropping the former from his G-Unit imprint during an interview on a radio show, which provoked a shooting causing Game's friend to sustain a non-fatal bullet wound in his leg.
+Dr. Dre and 50 served as executive producers for The Documentary, and featured guest appearances from Aftermath artists Eminem, 50 Cent and Busta Rhymes.
+That March, 50 Cent released his second studio album, The Massacre, which set a record as the sixth fastest selling album since Nielsen SoundScan started tracking albums in 1991, with 1.14 million albums sold in four days.
+The album was a commercial success, and was only 32,000 records away from being the best-selling album of the year.
+The Massacre included the hit single, Candy Shop, which debuted at number 1 on the Billboard Hot 100.
+As of 2025, the album has been certified sextuple platinum in America, and total worldwide sales stand at nine million copies.
+It has sold over nine million copies worldwide.
+Shortly after the release of The Documentary, tensions between The Game and 50 Cent ignited, with the latter dropping the former from G-Unit during an interview on a radio show, which provoked a shooting, causing Game's friend to sustain a non-fatal bullet wound in his leg.
 After a truce, Game and 50 continued to clash through interviews and diss tracks, with the former catapulting the catchphrase, "G-Unot", a parody and boycott of G-Unit.

-This action resulted in Dr. Dre forcing the Game off of Aftermath in 2006.
-Game was transferred from Interscope to its subsidiary, Geffen Records, which is also a part of Universal Music's Interscope Geffen A&M Records, to help terminate his contractual obligations with Aftermath and G-Unit.
+Due to The Game's feud with 50 Cent, in 2006, he was transferred from Interscope to its sister label, Geffen Records, which is also a part of Universal Music's Interscope Geffen A&M Records, to help terminate his contractual obligations with Aftermath and G-Unit.

 Busta Rhymes was signed and released one album on June 13, 2006, The Big Bang, which would later debut at number one, becoming his first and only album in his career to make the number one slot on the Billboard 200.
 In 2008, after internal conflict with Jimmy Iovine over the delaying of his planned eighth studio album, Blessed, Busta Rhymes was released from Interscope, causing him to lose his deal with Aftermath.
 The album would later be reworked into Back on My B.S. which would later be released in the spring of 2009, under Interscope's now-defunct sister label, Universal Motown, in conjunction with his own label, Flipmode Entertainment (now Conglomerate).